infi/all-vaccinated/README.md

 # All Vaccinated

-Calculates the percentage of fully vaccinated people in Germany using official data.
+Calculates the percentage of people in Germany fully vaccinated against COVID-19 using official data.

 The [Impfdashboard](https://impfdashboard.de) is a fantastic service for getting reliable and current vaccination statistics.
 However, it does not display the total percentage of people that are fully vaccinated: Only the percentage of people that